snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 ---

-## GitHub Actions Workflow for Shared Hosting Deployment
+## Step 4: Create GitHub Actions Workflow for Shared Hosting Deployment

 Normally, GitHub detects and presents suggested workflows automatically according to your codebase.
 In this sample, we will gowith *"set up a workflow yourself"* link.

 ![Setting up github actions](../images/setting-up-github-actions.png)

 This is shown only when you have not created any workflow on the repository.
-If you have a workflow already, it will show the runworkflow runs and the button to create another workflow.
+If you have a workflow already, it will show the workflow runs and the button to create another workflow.

+Clicking the link will create a file named ".github/workflows/main.yml" which will contain the YAML script of GitHub actions.

 ### Sample Workflow steps explained